yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 # Writing with Exocore Syntax

-**`It's best to read this document with the markdown and rendered output side-by-side to see how the markdown syntax is rendered at build time.`**

 ## Markdown Basics

 The Exocore utilizes standardized Markdown syntax, along with some additional extensions.
 Much of the content of this article covers existing markdown syntax used universally in plain text formatting.
 However, some syntax, such as [[Writing with Exocore Syntax#Examples of Wikilinks:|wikilinks]] and [[Writing with Exocore Syntax#Inserting images|images]] are particular to the Exocore.